Skip to main content

 Overview

 The Stably CLI is a command-line tool for developers who prefer working in the terminal.
-It provides essential commands for authentication, resource creation, test execution, and the powerful stably fix command for automatic test maintenance.
+It provides essential commands for authentication, test generation (stably create), test execution (stably test), and automated maintenance with stably fix.

 Interactive Agent